20 Nov Professional Development – Whose responsibility is it?

 In this rapidly changing corporate world, you are always exposed to newer challenges every day.
-It leads to an ever-increasing need for the constant professional development of a corporate employee.
+This leads to an ever-increasing need for the constant professional development of a corporate employee.

 Especially as you climb up the corporate ladder, there is an increased appreciation of the need for soft skills and leadership skills to manage the increasing complexity of dynamic business scenarios.

-It is a highly debatable point, and you will get varied perspectives.
-Some employees feel it is the responsibility of their line manager to plan their development and growth plan.
+This is a highly debatable point and you will get varied perspectives.
+Some employees feel it’s the responsibility of their line manager to plan their development and growth plan.
 On the other hand, some of the reporting line managers feel that it is HR’s scope of work.
-Whereas, some of the HRs think that it is a joint responsibility of the individual and their reporting line manager.
+Whereas, some of the HRs think, that it’s a joint responsibility of the individual and their reporting line manager.

 So, whose responsibility is it?

-Who shall take the main lead in driving the professional development agenda of a corporate employee?
+Who shall take the major lead in driving the professional development agenda of a corporate employee?

-Let us take an example of a small funded enterprise.
-In this enterprise, the founders work with various stakeholders, such as the board of advisors, investors, and vendors, etc. to achieve the organizational goals.
+Let’s take an example of a small funded enterprise.
+In this enterprise, the founders work with various stakeholders, such as, the board of advisors, investors, and vendors etc. to achieve the organizational goals.

 The entire team is working towards one goal, which is to help the organization succeed and ultimately achieve its vision.
 Each stakeholder has a unique role in the enterprise.
-Board of Advisors acts as mentors to the entrepreneurs, investors help them with much-needed funding for the organization, thereby helping in its growth plans, and similarly, vendors do their bit by providing their services to help the organization produce results.
-Everybody plays a critical role in the entire process, but who is finally accountable for making things happen in an enterprise?
-Well, it is a no-brainer that the final accountability in an enterprise lies with the enterprise owners.
+Board of Advisors acts as mentors to the entrepreneurs, investors help them with much-needed funding for the organization, thereby helping in its growth plans and similarly vendors do their bit by providing their services to help the organization produce results.
+Everybody plays a critical role in the entire process, but who is finally accountable to make things happen in an enterprise?
+Well, it’s a no-brainer that the final accountability in an enterprise lies with the enterprise owners.

-Similarly, comparing this analogy of a startup with your career and your life, let us answer a few questions:
+Similarly, comparing this analogy of a startup, with your career and your life, let’s answer few questions: